How to Install Xfce on Ubuntu 24.04, 22.04, or 20.04

 Switching Between Display Managers

 XFCE generally employs LightDM as its default display manager.
-However, if you switch to another desktop environment like GNOME, you may prefer using GDM3 as the display manager.
-Changing the display manager is a straightforward process.
+However, if you switch to another desktop environment like GNOME, you may prefer using GDM3.
+Changing the display manager is straightforward.

 Execute the following command to start the reconfiguration: